This content may contain affiliate links. When you buy through these links, we may earn an affiliate commission at no extra cost to you. Learn more.

 Chainsaw Man by Tatsuki Fujimoto

-Chainsaw Man is a recently released shonen manga by Tatsuki Fujimoto, who you may also know as the creator of Fire Punch.
-With an intriguing storyline, likable characters, and a darker tone, Chainsaw Man is one of the best new manga to come out in quite some time and it will tear, or more accurately saw, its way into your heart.
+Chainsaw Man is a recent shonen manga by Tatsuki Fujimoto, also known for Fire Punch.
+With its gripping story, memorable characters, and darker tone, Chainsaw Man stands out as one of the best new manga in recent years, ready to saw its way into any reader’s heart.

 Best Fantasy Manga - Magi